 Zwebner also analysed how ambient temperature affected online sales.
 He tracked metrics from an online price-comparison shopping portal, which featured a ‘purchase’ button, and charted the click-through data against historical average daily temperatures.
 Millions of clicks for 8 product categories were analysed over a 2 year period.
 Once again a correlation was found between temperature and purchase intent – however, this positive correlation had an optimal point of around 30-35% C, after which purchase intent begins to plateau – meaning that consumers are most likely to purchase when they are feeling warm, but not uncomfortably hot.

-For marketers this data is priceless knowledge.
-The above mentioned experiments indicate that targeted advertising can be effectively used in areas where the temperature is at an optimum level to heighten the impact of the marketing message and increase purchase intent.
+For marketers this data shows that thermal triggers can be used to inform media buys and display more contextually relevant ads to the viewer.
+The above experiments show that real-time, temperature triggered advertising can be effectively used in areas where the temperature is at an optimum level to heighten the impact of the marketing message and increase purchase intent.